The latest number of coronavirus (COVID-19) cases and risk level in the UK.

 Pillar 2 breakdown of test types

-The daily total for tests is 3 higher than the difference between today and yesterday’s cumulative totals.
-This is due to a revision of historical data for pillar 1.
+The number of tests is 1,395 higher than the difference between today and yesterday’s cumulative totals.
+This is due to revisions to historical data in Pillar 1 (adding 3 tests) and Pillar 2 (removing 1,398 tests) due to further information being made available to support data processing.

-The daily total for cases is 4 higher than the difference between today and yesterday’s cumulative totals.
-This is due to a revision of historical data for pillar 2.
+The number of in-person tests is 5,005 higher and delivery 3,607 lower than the difference between today and yesterday’s cumulative totals.
+This is due to revisions to historical data in Pillar 2 due to further information being made available to support data processing.

-The daily count under the new deaths measure (deaths in all settings) is 53 lower than the old measure (deaths in hospital).
-This is because some hospital deaths in the hospital-only data will include individuals who have already been included in the composite all settings count.
-Individual deaths that have already been reported in the all settings figures on previous days are not counted again.
+The daily count for deaths in all settings is 6 lower than the daily count for deaths in hospital.
+This is because the hospital-only count will include some deaths that have already been included in the composite all-settings count on a previous day.

 Data on UK tests, positive cases and deaths is updated on this page daily at 2pm or shortly after.
 The figures for test results and for deaths are compiled from different sources.
 This is why the figures for deaths are reported from an earlier point in time than the figures for test results.